gofiber/fiber/docs/api/ctx.md

 ## Bind

 Bind is a method that support supports bindings for the request/response body, query parameters, URL parameters, cookies and much more.
+It returns a pointer to the [Bind](./bind.md) struct which contains all the methods to bind the request/response data.

 For detailed information check the [Bind](./bind.md) documentation.